Presentation & Publications

 Submission Policies & Procedures

-- The final submitted abstract is the version that will be printed in the journal supplements.
+- The final submitted abstract is the version that will be printed in the journal supplement.
 ALL edits to the abstract content must be made prior to final submission.

-- Presenting authors are limited to two (2) posters.
-They may be listed as co-authors on additional posters.
+- Presenting authors may have up to two posters.
+Presenting authors may be listed as co-authors on additional posters.

 - An automatic e-mail confirmation will be sent to the submitting author and all co-authors when the submission process has been completed.